Building a powerful

 4. Live your legacy

 To build a legacy, you need to start making a difference to people straight away.
-But, if the legacy that you’re ‘seeding’ now isn’t the kind that you want to leave, be sure to start aligning your behaviour with your aims.
+But if the legacy you’re ‘seeding’ now isn’t the one you want to leave, be sure to start aligning your behaviour with your aims.
 So, consider what may need to change about your leadership style, your behaviour, your working methods, and so on.

 Servant leaders (those who focus on the needs of others first, before considering their own) leave the strongest legacies, so consider what you can do to serve those around you.
 Supporting people to achieve their goals is one way.
-You can also do it by fostering a sense of community within your team, by mentoring your team members, or simply by providing inspiration.
+You can also foster a sense of community within your team, mentor your team members, or simply provide inspiration.

 Tip: